neuro4ml/neuro4ml.github.io/Week_4/2-Rate-based_models.md

 Note that since $y$ is a scalar, the dot product of weight $\bold{w}$ and input $\bold{x}$, we can write as $\bold{w}^\intercal \bold{x}$ or $\bold{x}^\intercal \bold{w}$.

-We’re interested in the fixed point after a long period of time when no more learning is happening.
+We're interested in the fixed point after a long period of time when no more learning is happening.
 In other words, when on average the rate of change of $\bold{w}$ is 0.
 We're using the angle brackets to mean an average.

 ```{math}
 \langle \bold{\dot{w}} \rangle = 0